hammadxcm/discord-hk/docs/server-automation.md

 # 🤖 Discord Server Automation Guide

-This guide shows you how to automatically set up your Discord server with channels, roles, and perm
+This guide shows you how to automatically set up your Discord server with channels, roles, and permissi